maxpertici/button-styles/README.md

 6. Your custom styles are now available for contributors

 ### Note:
-Currently, the default style and default color MUST be "fill" and "primary".
+Currently, the default style and default color IS "fill" and "primary".
+If your nedd are different, you must adapt scss styles.